ios-dev-ucdavis/course-website/pages/syllabus/README.md

 ## Late Submission Policy

+> The late submission policy only applies to weekly assignments.
+No late submission will be granted for the group final project.
+Please start your final project as soon as possible.

 Normally, each assignment will be released on Thursday and due on next Thursday 11:59 pm.
 You will have one week for each assignment.

 Late submission will be granted upon request.
 If you wish to use extension, please email  [instructor](mailto:ybyan@ucdavis.edu) *before the original deadline* with title `[ECS 198F 003] Assignment{NUMBER} Extension Request` (replace the {NUMBER} with actual assignment number), just in case the email get filtered out.
 Please also include your roaster name and SID, so we can log the information correctly.